lenniecottrell/flashcard-app-V2/README.md

 ## Description

 This is a flashcard app to help me (and others eventually!) study programming and computer science concepts.
 It's made with PostgreSQL, Express, React, and Node.

+The flashcard structure if based on a study technique I saw on LinkedIn called the "DICE" method, which stands for Definition, Information, Compare, and Example.
+If you can describe those four elements for any topic or concept, you know it pretty well!

 This project is my first solo full-stack project.
-It's a work in progress.

-The flashcard structure if based on a study technique I saw on LinkedIn called the "DICE" method, which stands for Definition, Information, Context, and Example.
-If you can describe those four elements for any topic or concept, you know it pretty well!

 ## User Story